 Adam Askham is in his first year as the assistant men’s rowing coach at Marietta College in 2013-14.

-Askham comes to Marietta after serving as the head girls coach at Farmington (Conn.)
+Askham comes to Marietta after serving as head girls coach at Farmington (Conn.)
 High School during the 2012-13 school year.

 Following his time at Farmington, Ashkam spent this summer as the first assistant in the Competitive Junior Women’s Summer Program at Penn AC Rowing Club in Philadelphia.